 The idiot brain Dean Burnett, Cardiff University

-For something supposedly so evolutionarily advanced, the human brain is pretty messy, fallible and disorganised.
-Dean tours our mysterious and mischievous grey (and white) matter, along the way explaining the human brain’s imperfections in all their glory and how these influence everything we say, do and experience.
+For something supposedly so evolutionarily advanced, the human brain is pretty messy.
+Dean tours our mysterious and mischievous grey (and white) matter, along the way explaining the human brain’s imperfections in all their glory.

 About Dean Burnett